NoelleStern/GameBricked/README.md

 With that little hack added I was already able to get to the main menu.
 That's quite amazing!
 But how do buttons *actually* work?

-**GameBoy has 8 different buttons** and internally groups D-pad and the rest of the buttons into two separate sets.
+**Game Boy has 8 different buttons** and internally groups D-pad and the rest of the buttons into two separate sets.
 It uses 4 I/O pins `P10-P13` to read button state and 2 more pins `P14` and `P15` to select which set of buttons is currently being read.
 The buttons are arranged in the following manner creating a 2×4 matrix:

 | P15               | P14              |
 | :---------------: | :--------------: |